The All Mission Indian Housing Authority is moving!

 • AMIHA has shared its grant writing capabilities with partner organizations to obtain funds for housing related services.

-• AMIHA has increased its use of building products “Made in the USA” by 35% in the past year.
+• AMIHA has increased its use of building products “Made in the USA” to 50% in the past year.

 • AMIHA has purchased and is managing its first “off reservation” housing project to address the needs of tribal members living in urban areas.

 In early September, 2013, HUD’s Southwest Office of Native American Programs announced their FY 2013 IGDBG grant awards.
 This year, the Phoenix HUD office received 82 applications from tribal governments, IHA and TDHE’s that in total requested over $81 million dollars.
 The amount of grant funds available to be distributed in the Phoenix region was $19.8 million.